-The lack of conflict resolution skills, and more generally a pervasive culture of violence, have been recognized as root causes of crime and violence amongst the Belizean population.
-RESTORE Belize’s strategy therefore, is to promote a culture of peace by providing citizens with tools and services for non-violent conflict resolution and creative problem solving.
+Context: The lack of conflict resolution skills in a generally pervasive culture of violence is a root cause of crime in Belize.
+RESTORE Belize’s strategy, therefore, is to promote a culture of peace by providing citizens with tools and services for non-violent conflict resolution and creative problem solving; that is, mediation training.

-Conflict mediation training provides communities with essential skills—such as conflict de-escalation, respectful communication, and creative problem solving skills.
+Conflict mediation training provides communities with essential skills such as anger management, conflict de-escalation, respectful communication, and creative problem-solving skills.

-Specific activities being conducted under the conflict mediation programme are:
+Specific activities conducted under the conflict mediation programme are:

 - Mediation training workshops for staff of institutions that work directly with youth populations, such as the National Youth Cadet Service Corps, Belize City High Schools, Community Policing Unit, Belize Central Prison (including Wagner’s Youth Facility), Conscious Youth Development Programme, the Youth Hostel, Youth For the Future, and community activists.

-- Peer-to-peer mediation programs.
-The first beneficiaries would be southside Belize City High Schools and a youth detention centre.
-At a minimum, Excelsior High School, Maud Williams High School, Gwen Lizarraga High School, Sadie Vernon High School, Wesley High School, Anglican Cathedral College, and the Youth Hostel would receive training.
-Selected high schools in the rest of the country would also receive training, based on expressed need.
-Although some high schools in Belize already have peer counselling programmes, these peer mediation training sessions will enhance the efficacy of the peer counselling program by providing additional conflict resolution tools to the peer counsellors.
+- Peer-to-peer mediation programs in Southside Belize City High Schools and a youth detention centre.
+Although some high schools in Belize already had peer counseling programmes, these peer mediation training sessions enhanced the efficacy of the peer counceling program by providing additional conflict resolution tools to the peer counselors.

-The mediators being trained are selected from a diverse group of professionals who represent government agencies, police leaders, and community organizations working with youth-at-risk.
-Individuals have also been chosen based on previous experience as trainers, natural mediation capabilities and conflict sensitivity and a strong commitment to community-building and peace.
-The training is highly experiential, using cutting-edge techniques specifically designed for communities in conflict, and focuses heavily on communication, conflict resolution and facilitation skills for high tension scenarios.
+Mediators have been selected from a diverse group of professionals who represent government agencies, police leaders, and community organizations working with youth from socially vulnerable neighborhoods.
+Individuals have also been chosen based on previous experience as trainers, natural mediation capabilities and a strong commitment to community-building and peace.
+The training has focused heavily on communication, conflict resolution and facilitation skills for high tension scenarios.